jaedenl/jaedenl/README.md

 ### About Me

 I am a second year student in Interactive Arts and Science at Brock and I'm also taking a business minor.
-I'm really interested in sports media, music, and film.
-I'm also a huge Raptors fan.
+I'm really interested in sports media, music, and film and I'm a Raptors fan.

 ![](images/IASC.png)